fth-ship/skull/README.md

     skull -h

-## make a pull request for more templates
+## make a pull request to add more templates

     https://github.com/node-skull/skull-hello